Music at Shuttleworth College provides an inspiring environment for pupils to study.

 What career opportunities are there with this subject?

-Music is seen as a ‘facilitating subject’ that balances other subjects by developing a set of skills that compliment other subjects and help create a well-rounded pupil.
+Music is seen as a ‘facilitating subject’ that balances other subjects by developing a set of skills that complement other subjects and help create a well-rounded pupil.
 However, there are a huge range of careers directly involved in music, including; performer, teacher, administrator, songwriter, conductor, composer, recording engineer, manager, promoter, or music publisher.

 What ‘out-of-classroom’ or extra-curricular learning experiences will my child get?

 We regularly provide opportunities for pupils to perform within and outside of school in assemblies, concerts, showcases, and awards ceremonies.
 If they want to get involved further, they can join one of the many extra-curricular music clubs, which you can find on our extra-curricular timetable.

 Mr. M. Olyott